Mikemaranon/project-KAILA/README.md

-# KAI: An AI powered Linux Kernel
+# KAIM: An AI powered Linux Kernel

 > **Warning**
 > This project involves modifying and compiling the Linux kernel.
 Ensure you have proper backups and understand the risks involved.
 Proceed with caution.